 COVERED TRANSACTIONS.

 Covered Transaction.
-A Covered Transaction for this policy, under the Mortgage Servicing Rules includes closed end consumer credit transactions that are secured by a dwelling.
+A Covered Transaction for this policy, under the Mortgage Servicing Rules, includes closed-end consumer credit transactions that are secured by a dwelling.
 Credit Unions are subject to this policy and all of the provisions of the mortgage servicing rules if they are not considered a small servicer.
 Small servicers would include:

 Credit Unions that service less than 5,000 mortgage loans per year, AND